 Notes.
-The figure shows, for each emotion, the share of speeches classified in that emotional category by speaker.
-The numerator represents the number of speeches by that speaker classified in the given emotion category, while the denominator is the total number of speeches by that speaker.
-The sample is restricted to speeches with more than 20 tokens and whose primary topic is either 'abortion', 'democracy', 'gender equality', 'gun control', 'immigration', 'tax and inequality' or 'trade'.
+The figure shows, for each emotion, the share of tweets or speeches' segment classified in that emotional category for Democrat and Republican leaning.
+The numerator represents the number of tweets or segments classified in that emotion category, while the denominator is the total number of tweets or segments with a Democrat or Republican leaning.
+The sample is restricted to tweets whose primary topic is either 'abortion', 'democracy', 'gender equality', 'gun control', 'immigration', 'tax and inequality' or 'trade'.
+The category 'other topic' is excluded.